 Circadian Rhythms of Work: When Are We Actually Productive?Monday 02 March 2020

 Art Anthony works best, he says, between the hours of 4pm and 10pm.
 Joanna Baker-Rogers starts work at 5am, and breaks her working day into three chunks.
-Both of them believe that they’ve worked out the most productive working cycle for them.
+Both of them believe that they’ve worked out the most productive 'circadian rhythm' cycle for their days.

 “I have a lot of American clients,” says Anthony, a copywriter.
 “As they’re five or eight hours behind me, and I’m expected to jump on calls with them, it’s helpful to have that overlap.
 You’re getting towards midnight before their working day is closing out.”